 “I am 23 years old, born in the village of Xepanil.
 I am a married woman, eight months pregnant.
 I’m a Maya Kaqchikel speaker, wear traditional clothes and enjoy participating in the activities that take place in the community.

 I am a working woman who gets up early to start a fire and prepare coffee and breakfast for my husband.
 He leaves for work and I stay home doing household activities.
 When I have spare time I weave, and now that ABPD/ALDEA is working at the community, I have been attending the educational trainings to learn new things.

 I used to live in unsafe conditions because I started the fire on the ground and my kitchen was full of smoke.
 We did not have a latrine so we had to use areas around of our home to defecate.
 Now the situation has changed.
 We have a stove that has improved our financial condition, because we spend less money in buying firewood, and with the new latrine we no longer pollute our house.
 What I hope now is to have water at home, that way I will have time to do other activities instead of hauling water many hours every day.”

 Natalia García Tun (March 2015)

-For a more thorough update on Xepanil’s progress, please read our Spring 2016 Newsletter, here.
+For a more thorough snapshot on Xepanil’s work in progress, please read our Spring 2016 Newsletter, here.